labscommunity/arweave-wallet-kit/README.md

 ### `usePermissions`

 Permissions hook.
-Returns the permissions given to the app, known by ArConnect Kit.
+Returns the permissions given to the app, known by Arweave Wallets Kit.

 #### Usage